Umuzi-org/ACN-syllabus/content/topics/java-specific/concurrency/_index.md

 }
 ```

-In order to create an executer instance, we need to create an invoker:
+Since Executor is an interface, we can't just create instances.
+We need to implement the Executor interface.
+We do this by creating an `Invoker` class like so:

 ```
 public class Invoker implements Executor {